openai/openai-python/README.md

 transcript = openai.Audio.translate("whisper-1", f)
 ```

-You can learn more about in our [speech to text guide](https://platform.openai.com/docs/guides/speech-to-text).
+You can learn more in our [speech to text guide](https://platform.openai.com/docs/guides/speech-to-text).

 ### Async API